 - when the client/patient has become aware of his own responsibility.

-The real therapist does not look at the sick (separating) spirit in the sick but only at the healthy (healing, holy, connecting) spirit.
-Because only the holoy spirit is capable of healing.
+The real therapist does not look at the sick (separating) spirit in the sick but only at the healthy (healing, holy, connecting) spirit, because only the holy spirit is capable of healing.

 Jesus was aware of this connection and only ever looked at the healthy spirit in the sick.
 This enabled him to start the healing process in the patient with the function of a catalyst.
 The rest was done by the healthy spirit in the sick, whereby the morbidly thinking part of spirit in the ‘sick’ body was brought to healing thinking by his faith.
 As a result, the symptoms of the disease on the body disappeared.
 Jesus then said: ‘Your faith has helped you’.
 Through his positive charisma, his positive thinking and his fame, Jesus certainly made it easy for the sicks to strengthen their faith and to lift their spirit vibrationally so that healing could take place.
 In this respect, Jesus was not only a catalyst but also a motivator.
 And so his help was at its maximum.